Timing a Brachioplasty (Arm Lift) After Weight Loss

 Duration: 2 to 3 weeks for the initial recovery

 Patients may spend one or more nights in the hospital.
 Once discharged, someone trustworthy will need to drive them home and look after them for 24 hours.
-The initial arm lift recovery period is two to three weeks, during which there can be discomfort, swelling, and bruising.
+The initial brachioplasty recovery period is two to three weeks, during which there can be discomfort, swelling, and bruising.
 Most patients find it takes three months for swelling to settle, revealing smoother, tighter upper arms.
 The surgical results can last many years if the patient maintains a consistent weight.

 What causes loose skin on the upper arms?

-Will private health insurance cover arm lift surgery?
+Will private health insurance cover brachioplasty surgery?

 Australians with private health insurance may have some or all of the hospital charges covered, but it depends on the policy and level of cover.
 The surgeon fee and anaesthesist fee typically aren’t covered.
 A waiting period may apply when starting or switching to a new health plan.
 Check with your health insurance carrier for details on what your plan will and won’t cover as each policy differs.

-Are arm lift scars worth tighter, firmer arms?
+Are brachioplasty scars worth tighter, firmer arms?

-Arm lift patients usually wear compression sleeves for a few weeks after the surgical procedure to reduce swelling.
+brachioplasty patients usually wear compression sleeves for a few weeks after the surgical procedure to reduce swelling.
 A compression garment won’t tighten loose skin on the upper arm on its own.

 Why are my arms swollen after upper arm lift surgery (brachioplasty)?

 Swelling is a common response to surgery.
-After arm lift surgery, swelling can be significant at first.
+After brachioplasty surgery, swelling can be significant at first.
 To reduce swelling, surgeons usually ask their patients to wear a compression garment on the upper arm area.
 If your swelling or pain is extreme, contact your surgeon, especially if you have pre-existing medical conditions.